8ctavio/vergil/apps/docs/src/components/alert.md

         duration: number
     }
     ```
-- `duration`: Number of seconds to elapse before `Alert` is automatically hiddens.
+- `duration`: Number of seconds to elapse before `Alert` is automatically hidden.

 ### Examples